trigger-segfault/RCT2Tools/README.md

 **Remap Image View:** When in image view, the remap option will be available.

+**Allow Deletions:** Enables the delete key, allowing users to delete objects from the list that they no longer want.
+Objects without a *Custom* source cannot be deleted for safetey reasons.

+**Backup Deletions:** All deleted object files will be sent to a folder in the executable directory.

+**Extract Images:** Extracts all images and palettes in the object file into a folder in the executable directory.

+**Open Directory:** Opens the executable directory making it easier to access extracted images and deleted object files.

 **Save:** Saves the settings to *Settings.xml*.

+## Other features

+**Open With:** Opening a dat file with RCT2 Content Browser will automatically load the object without having to scan for it.

 # RCT2 Graphics Extractor